Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Trace-class properties of the resolvents of and

 \begin{Remark} By a Kato-Rellich argument Hypothesis \ref{hyp1} implies that for a.e. $x_{0}\in\IR^{d}$, $A\left(x_{0}\right)=A_{0}+B\left(x_{0}\right)$ can take the role of the model operator $A_{0}$. \end{Remark}

-In this chapter the condition that $B$ is twice differentiable is not needed, however it will be required for the calculation of the trace in the next chapter.
-Also the second set of conditions concerned with the radial continuity at infinity of $A$ and $\Id A$ will also only play a role in determining the trace.
-Finally note that the prerequisites of Proposition \ref{hdomainprop} and Remark \ref{domarem} are satisfied if $B$ satisfies Hypothesis \ref{hyp1}.
+The second set of conditions concerned with the radial convergence at infinity of $A$ and $\Id A$ will also only play a role in determining the trace.
+Note that the prerequisites of Proposition \ref{hdomainprop} and Remark \ref{domarem} are satisfied if $B$ satisfies Hypothesis \ref{hyp1}.

+In the following we will prepare for the proof of Proposition \ref{decomposelem}.
+In this proof we will factorize the partial trace of difference of the resolvent powers of $DD^{\ast}$ and $D^{\ast}D$ into appropriate bounded and Schatten-von Neumann class operators.
+These factors will fit the templates of operators we will discuss below.